 When a Husky goes through a blowout, it can often look raggedy and patchy, and its hair can usually become clumpy, almost resembling sheep wool.

 In most cases, this is natural and nothing to be alarmed about.
 But some other things can cause fur loss as well:

 So how do you know the difference, and when does fur loss become a concern?

-As a general rule, if you feel your dog is in any discomfort, you should contact your veterinarian as soon as possible.
+Generally, if you feel your dog is uncomfortable, you should contact your veterinarian as soon as possible.

-Regular blowouts do not cause itchiness or pain, so if you see any sign of distress, something else may be going on.
+Regular blowouts do not cause itchiness or pain, so if you see any distress, something else may happen.